OpenVoiceOS/ovos-docker/README.md

 | `ovos_nltk`             | Punkt package required by NLTK                   |
 | `ovos_vosk`             | Data downloaded by VOSK during the initial boot  |

 `ovos_listener_records` will allow you to retrieve recorded wake words which could help you to build or improve models.
-By default, the recording feature is disabled, `"record_wake_words": true` and `"save_utterances": true` will have to be added to the `listener` section of `mycroft.conf` to enable these capabilities.
+By default, the recording features are disabled, `"record_wake_words": true` and `"save_utterances": true` will have to be added to the `listener` section of `mycroft.conf` to enable these capabilities.

 ## Supported architectures and tags